-Engineered Control Variances
+Engineered Control Guidance Document

 Please note: Many Engineered Controls include the maintenance of pavement.
 The CT Department of Public Health (DPH) recommends against the application of coal tar-based road sealants because they can increase human exposure to carcinogenic polycyclic aromatic hydrocarbons (PAHs).
 As an alternative, CT DPH recommends an asphalt based sealant, which is low in PAHs.
 DPH EHS Circular Letter #2016-49 Important Reminder Regarding Coal Tar Sealants for Road Repair

-Engineered Control Variance Forms
+- Part 1 Engineered Control Variance Application Form

 Engineered Control Financial Assurance Tools